-Do nothing - Maintaining oil and gas infrastructure integrity is essential to ensure safe delivery of the product and to reduce the risk of leaks and associated environmental incidents.
-The St Fergus pipeline survey is a part of Shell's pipeline maintenance programme, investigating and monitoring the condition and integrity of Shell's pipelines in the North Sea.
+Maintaining oil and gas infrastructure integrity is essential to ensure safe delivery of the product and to reduce the risk of leaks and associated environmental incidents.
+The St Fergus pipeline survey is a part of Shell's pipeline maintenance programme investigating and monitoring the condition and integrity of Shell's pipelines in the North Sea.
 By doing nothing there is the risk that any damage to or anomolies in the pipelines may be missed.
 By going undetected, any damage/anomalies to the pipelines could lead to a number of scenarios:

-- 1) Requirement to shut in the pipelines due to loss of integrity leading to lack of supply of hydrocarbons in to St Fergus and UK; - 2) Possible pipeline rupture and resulting spill of hydrocarbons to the marine and coastal environment, with possible adverse consequences on cetaceans and other flora/fauna in the marine ecosystem; - 3) Missed free-spans or other snagging hazards along the pipeline routes, creating hazards for inshore fisheries vessels.
+- 1) Requirement to shut in the pipelines due to loss of integrity leading to lack of supply of hydrocarbons in to St Fergus; - 2) Possible pipeline rupture and resulting spill of hydrocarbons to the marine and coastal environment, with possible adverse consequences on cetaceans and other flora/fauna in the marine ecosystem: - 3) There is also the possibility that any free-spans or other snagging hazards along the pipeline routes may be missed, creating hazards for inshore fisheries vessels.
 This could lead to pipeline damage or rupture or, in a worst-case scenario, could lead to loss of life from the sinking of a fishing vessel.

+Alternative Methods

-Alternative Methods - No other satisfactory alternatives are available for the pipeline inspection.
+No other satisfactory alternatives are available for the pipeline inspection.
 The use of an ROV vessel is impractical due to the relatively shallow water (~10m) encountered and possible low visibility.
 Furthermore, no other practical survey method would provide the detailed information on the burial status/depth of the pipelines which is essential for pipeline maintenance.

+Alternative Locations

-Alternative Locations - It is not possible to consider alternative locations for the pipeline inspections given that these pipelines are the subject of investigation.
+It is not possible to consider alternative locations for the pipeline inspections given that these pipelines are the subject of investigation.
 Therefore, the location of the pipeline survey is pre-determined and it is not possible to change it.

-Alternative Timing and Duration - The survey is planned to occur from the 10th August and will take a maximum of 14 days, with only 4 working days for the SBP which is the only source with potential impact to marine mammals.
-This is the shortest period over which data can be collected.
+Alternative Timing and Duration

+The survey is planned to occur from the 7th August and will take a maximum of 4 working days (for the MBES and SBP surveying) which is the shortest period over which data can be collected.
 The exact timing of the survey is dependent on favourable weather conditions and vessel availability.
 The number of lines of data being acquired is the minimum required to meet the survey goals, so the duration of the survey cannot be reduced.